 Thank Mail and Delivery Personnel

-The holiday season is always busy for delivery drivers and mail delivery personnel, and this year will be especially hectic with so many people opting to shop online and ship/send gifts rather than doing it in person.
+The holiday season is always busy for delivery drivers and mail delivery personnel, and this year will be especially hectic with so many people still opting to shop online and send gifts rather than doing it in person.

-Take a moment to leave a small gift and/or card for your mail person, UPS and/or Fed Ex driver(s).
-Saying thank you to these essential workers is thoughtful anytime, but especially after this crazy year.
+Take a moment to leave a small gift or card for your mail person, UPS and/or Fed Ex driver(s).
+Saying thank you to these essential workers is thoughtful anytime, but especially during their busiest season.

 Donate Food to Local Drives